BH 25-1: 33rd, 31st RQS demonstrate CSAR capabilities

 |0

-This work, BH 25-1: 33rd, 31st RQS demonstrate CSAR capabilities [Image 3 of 3], by A1C Arnet Tamayo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BH 25-1: 33rd, 31st RQS demonstrate CSAR capabilities, by A1C Arnet Tamayo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.